VianneyMI/monggregate/docs/intro/mongodb-aggregation-framework.md

 The MongoDB Aggregation Framework is an essential tool for any developer working with MongoDB.
-It allows you to perform complex queries on your data, and to do so efficiently.
-It is also a great way to learn more about your data, and to get a better understanding of how your data is structured.
+It offers advanced querying capabilities that are not available in MQL.

 ## **Usage**